⚙️ Getting Started with elevata¶

 Alternative 1: run postgres (17) locally with docker:

-docker compose -f core/postgres/docker-compose.yml up -d db
+docker compose -f postgres/docker-compose.yml up -d db

 Alternative 2: Use your own PostgreSQL (no Docker):